Extreme Learning Machines (ELM): Filling the Gap between Frank Rosenblatt's Dream and John von Neumann's Puzzle

 It is clear that the learning speed of feedforward neural networks is in general far slower than required and it has been a major bottleneck in their applications for past decades.
 Two key reasons behind may be: 1) the slow gradient-based learning algorithms are extensively used to train neural networks, and 2) all the parameters of the networks are tuned iteratively by using such learning algorithms.
 On the other hand, due to their outstanding classification capability, support vector machine and its variants such as least square support vector machine (LS-SVM) have been widely used in binary classification applications.
 The conventional SVM and LS-SVM cannot be used in regression and multi-class classification applications directly although different SVM/LS-SVM variants have been proposed to handle such cases.

 ELM works for the “generalized” single-hidden layer feedforward networks (SLFNs) but the hidden layer (or called feature mapping) in ELM need not be tuned.
 Such SLFNs include but are not limited to support vector machine, polynomial network, RBF networks, and the conventional (both single-hidden-layer and multi-hidden-layer) feedforward neural networks.
-Different from the tenet in neural networks that all the hidden nodes in SLFNs need to be tuned, ELM learning theory shows that the hidden nodes of generalized feedforward networks needn’t be tuned and these hidden nodes can be randomly generated.
+Different from the tenet in neural networks that all the hidden nodes in SLFNs need to be tuned, ELM learning theory shows that the hidden nodes / neurons of generalized feedforward networks needn’t be tuned and these hidden nodes / neurons can be randomly generated.
 All the hidden node parameters are independent from the target functions or the training datasets.
 ELM theories conjecture that this randomness may be true to biological learning in animal brains.
 Although in theory all the parameters of ELMs can be analytically determined instead of being tuned, for the sake of efficiency, in real applicaitons the output weights of ELMs may be determined in different ways (with or without iterations, with or without incremental implementations, etc.).

 According to ELM theory:

-Unlike conventional learning methods which MUST see the training data before generating the hidden node parameters, ELM could generate the hidden node parameters before seeing the training data.
+Unlike conventional learning methods which MUST see the training data before generating the hidden node / neuron parameters, ELM could randomly generate the hidden node / neuron parameters before seeing the training data.

-ELM was originally proposed for standard single hidden layer feedforward neural networks (with random hidden nodes (random features)), and has recently been extended to kernel learning as well:
+ELM was originally proposed for standard single hidden layer feedforward neural networks (with random hidden nodes (random hidden neurons, random features)), and has recently been extended to kernel learning as well:

 ELM is efficient in: